daystar7777/PhiLang/README.md

 ```
 The output is '10'.
 [Warning] If you use de-alias operator '#' to argument alias, it will show some value.
-The value will be vary between compiler implementation.
+The value will vary between compiler implementation.

 # Class and configuration modification